rjleveque/CHTuser/docs/intro_gauges.md

 (intro_gauges)=
 # Loading and plotting Gauge output

-Some initial examples of working with netCDF files containing gauge output.
+The directory `sites` contains some notebooks with examples illustrating working with netCDF files containing gauge output.